 I checked the prices for similar beds and was quite surprised to find out how much they cost.
 Especially, since I wanted to have a full-size mattress, instead of a single toddler mattress.
 Prices grew accordingly.
 After extensive research and disappointment with the prices, I've decided to build it myself.
 It took me over a month and it's far from perfect but it was so worth it.

-I used this plan from the Design Confidential blog.
+I decided to make a bed with a platform.
 I chose it because unlike a lot of similar beds on the market this one has a platform.
 As much as I appreciate the concept of a floor bed, the idea to put a mattress on the floor didn't seem right.
 The plan is very easy to follow and if I could make it you can too!

 Besides sanding (which took forever), I was done with cutting wood in about an hour.

 If you attempt to assemble it by yourself, don't!
 That was my mistake #2.
 I quickly realized that it's simply not possible, especially if you are heavily pregnant and the belly gets on the way.
 I waited for the weekend when my darling husband could help me with this ambitious project.
 It took us probably another hour to assemble.
 To my surprise, the whole construction is way heavier than it seems.
 Also, during this step, I realized that some of the wood planks weren't even.
 No, my measurements were precise.
 It all comes down back to the cheap wood, which is sometimes twisted and makes it harder to put together.
 We finally put it together, only to find out that it is quite shaky.
 I'm sure it wouldn't fall down, but it definitely not "children hanging on it" - friendly.

 To make it more secure we added a 2x3 board on the side of the headboard (sort of like a rail that came in handy since our girl puts her toys on it and water bottle).
 I didn't want to add another one on the feet side since thought it would defeat the purpose of having a floor bed.